Syntax test expr

 ( expr )

 Returns the value of expr.
-This may be used to override the normal precedence of operators.
+This can be used to override the normal precedence of operators.

 expr1 -a expr2